rakutentech/engineering-blog/content/post/smaller-the-parameter-smaller-the-bugs.md

   "#{title} - #{author.full_name} (#{publish_year})"
 end
 ```
 Obviously, the code quality has a huge improvement after refactoring.

 ## Loose coupling
 Before we finish this refactoring and send the PR to someone, let's check the code again, does it clean enough?

 The code seems short and simple, but this method still depends on the author class.
-In other words, the `summary` method need to know the author object has a `full_name` method, we could say the book class still couple with author class.
-In this case, maybe it's hard to notice the cost of coupling, let's imagine after few years later, the `summary` method might become more complicated:
+In other words, the `summary` method needs to know the author object has a `full_name` method, we could say the book class still couple with author class.
+In this case, maybe it's hard to notice the cost of coupling, let's imagine a few years later, the `summary` method might become more complicated:

 #### Few years later
 ```rb